 This, to me, best ties together God’s love for people, the fact that Jesus died for all and that He says that “anyone who calls on Him will be saved,” the fact that He continues to woo us (Why call and woo people you created for hell?), and the fact that we are to evangelize and share this message with others.

-[When the dilemma of “How could God say He wants all people come to Him and yet deliberately create many people for hell?” comes up, sometimes those who believe in predestination will respond, “Well, it’s because God doesn’t always force everything He wants.”
+[When you ask a Calvinist (a predestination-believer) “How could God say He wants all people to come to Him and yet deliberately create many people for hell?”, they will answer something like this: “Well, it’s because God doesn’t always force everything He wants.
+He can want things to be one way but decree that they be a different way.”
 This is a truth I agree with, as you’ve seen above when I talked about God’s sovereignty.
 Yet I think that they are misapplying this truth.
 It’s the right truth but it’s applied in the wrong way.